Gary C Teear

 Gary started work as an engineer for the Lyttelton Harbour Board (LHB) in 1971 following National Service with the NZ Army.
 The association with the port of Lyttelton has continued for over 40 years through to present day with the Lyttelton Port Company, the successor to the LHB.
 After working for Morris and Wilson one of the OCEL predecessor firms from 1976-1977 he went overseas and worked for COMEX (now Subsea 7) as an employee for 12.5 years as an Engineering Manager, Project Manager, Project Engineer for COMEX group companies in SE Asia, Middle East, North Sea, Gulf of Mexico and Australia.
 On returning to New Zealand to live at the end of 1989 he rejoined the OCEL predecessor company R W Morris and Associates.
 Following the death of Bob Morris the company was reformed as OCEL in 1992.

-Gary has continued to do international assignments for COMEX, then Stolt COMEX, Stolt Offshore, now Subsea 7 on projects in Norway, UK, France, Argentina and Indonesia in addition to OCEL work in New Zealand and Australia and latterly Papua New Guinea.
+Gary continued to do international assignments for COMEX, then Stolt COMEX, Stolt Offshore, now Subsea 7 on projects in Norway, UK, France, Argentina, Indonesia and Canada up to 2011.